 Chances are you came into this year with sales and marketing goals in mind.
 How well did you succeed in achieving them?
 Take a close look at your sales process and identify where you can make adjustments for better success in the new year with this business year-end checklist.
 Some key metrics to consider include:

-- Sales cycle time – from contact to close
+- Sales cycle time – from first contact to signed contract

 - Prequalifying processes for prospects